ej2432/ac-academiccommons/README.md

    rake jetty:start
    ```

 8. Start your local solr instance with a development core.
-(Leave this command running in the background)
+(Leave this command running in the background) *(Note: If solr_wrapper fails, you may need to use [jenv](https://github.com/jenv/jenv) or another java version manager to set your java version to 1.8)*
    ```
    solr_wrapper
    ```